 Limestone is ideal for today’s more casual and comfortable environments.
 The soft beiges and tans are suitable for bathrooms, fireplaces, counters and floors, although they are appropriate for exterior applications as well.
 In locations that are susceptible to freezing temperatures, travertine is normally used for interior wall cladding and decoration only.

 Limestone is a sedimentary rock that is formed at the bottom of lakes and seas, as organic matters settle to the bottom.
-As more and more layers build up over thousands and millions of years, adding more and more weight, the heat and pressure cause chemical reactions to take place to harden the sediments into solid stone is It consists mainly of calcium that was deposited by the remains of marine animals.
+As more and more layers build up over thousands and millions of years, adding more and more weight, the heat and pressure cause chemical reactions to take place to harden the sediments into solid stone that consists mainly of calcium that was deposited by the remains of marine animals.
 Colors may range from creamy whites and yellows to browns and blacks that impart warmth and subtlety to any structure.

 Most limestones have low abrasion resistance, although hardness and density can vary from stone to stone.
 Some limestones are very soft and should not be cut on.
 Things such as coins, keys, and knives will scratch the stone’s surface.
-Other limestones are very dense and hard and can be finished to a polished or a glossy shiny surface.
-Softer stones cannot be polished to this high gloss finish.
+Other limestones are very dense and hard, and can be finished to a polished or a glossy shiny surface.
+Softer stones can not be polished to this high gloss finish.

 Most limestones have high absorption ratings.
 They are porous and will readily absorb liquids.
 The porosity will vary depending on the type of limestone.
 Examine the back of the stone.
 If the surface appears open or sponge like, this is a sign that the stone has a high rate of absorption.
 It is porous and will show stains easier.
 Once a stain is absorbed, it will be much harder to remove.
 All limestone should be sealed after application.